AdityaJugran/feedback/README.md

 # feedback
-this a student teacher feedback system which can be used to review the academic performance of a teachervia students
+this a student teacher feedback system which can be used to review the academic performance of a teacher via students